 A handy PDF editor is already installed on a Mac - Preview.
 It is simple to review and manage your PDF files with the Preview app.
-Markup your document, merge files, and sign PDF forms effortlessly.
-Once you're convinced Preview is the right internal tool for you to edit PDF files on Mac computer, it's quite simple completing inbuilt edit functions.
+Markup your document, merge files and sign PDF forms effortlessly.
+Once you're convinced Preview is the right internal tool for you to edit PDF files on a Mac computer, it's quite simple completing inbuilt edit functions.
 We'll learn how to edit PDF with Preview on Mac in this article.
-However, there are too limited features in Preview, you can try a full featured alternative first - PDFelement.
+However, there are too limited features in Preview, you can try a full-featured alternative first - PDFelement for Mac.

 How to Edit PDF with Preview Alternative

-Below are the steps for how you can edit PDF documents with Preview alternative.
+Below are the steps for how you can edit PDF documents with the Preview alternative.

 Step 1.
 Open PDF